Sunday, February 26, 2023

 Living in Europe resulted in Virginia learning a number of foreign languages, and becoming informed on European culture and politics.
 She developed a deep love for France, her "second country" and became concerned over the rise of fascism in Europe.
 In 1929, she returned to the United States, to study French and economics at George Washington University in Washington, D.C.
 She attempted to become a diplomat but her application was rejected.

 After the death of her father in 1931, Virginia obtained a position at the US embassy in Poland, processing mail, diplomatic visas, and coding and decoding telegrams.
 In 1933, Virginia transferred to Smyrna, Turkey and it was there that she suffered a life-changing injury, shooting herself accidently in her left foot.
 When gangrene set in, surgeons were forced to amputate her left leg below the knee to save her life.
-Virginia returned home in June, 1934 endured several more operations and was given a new wooden prosthetic leg she named "Cuthbert".
-This period of her life at her family's home, Box Horn Farm was difficult as Virginia had to learn how to walk.
+Virginia returned home in June, 1934, endured several more operations, and was given a new wooden prosthetic leg she named "Cuthbert".
+This period of her life at her family's home, Box Horn Farm was difficult as Virginia had to relearn how to walk.

 Discussion

+Agent Most Wanted is the story of Virginia Hall, a woman who overcame the barriers of gender and disability to become the first Allied woman secret agent in France, significantly helping the French Resistance during World War II.
 Author Sonia Purnell undertook extensive research, interviewing Virginia Hall's niece, Lorna Catling and traveling to France, to speak with the people of Le Chambon-sur-Lignon and many others including the son of Georges Duboudin who was known as agent "Alain".

 Virginia Hall was a most extraordinary woman, a heroine of the war and one of the most effective Allied agents.
 Purnell explores Virginia's early life, her personality and the factors that formed her into the courageous leader she became.
 Nicknamed "Dindy" by her family, Virginia strongly resisted what was considered an "acceptable" life for a young woman in the 1930's.
 She broke an engagement, got herself well educated and was determined to have a career as a diplomat.
 Her father allowing her the freedom to be herself led to Virginia forging her own path.
 Eventually, as an Allied secret agent, she would make significant contributions during the war.